The Stability of Boolean Networks with Generalized Canalizing Rules: Generalized Canalization and the Stability Criterion

-We define the $N$-dimensional vector $\vec{y}(t)$, where each element $y_i(t)$ tracks the probability that node $i$ differs between two initally close states after $t$ time-steps: $y_i(t) = \Pr[\sigma_i(t) \neq \tilde{\sigma}_i(t)]$.
-Our goal is to derive an update equation for $y_i(t)$ and perform linear stability analysis on the solution $y_i(t) = 0$.
+Our semiannealing procedure defines an ensemble of nodal truth table time courses, and we can define probabilities of the dynamically evolving states for an arbitrary member of this ensemble.
+In particular, as in Ref. \cite{self}, we define the $N$-dimensional vector $\vec{y}(t)$, where each element $y_i(t)$ tracks the probability that node $i$ differs between two initally close states after $t$ time-steps: $y_i(t) = \Pr[\sigma_i(t) \neq \tilde{\sigma}_i(t)]$.
+Our goal is to find an update equation for $y_i(t)$ and perform linear stability analysis on the solution $y_i(t) = 0$ to obtain the stability criterion.
 The update equation will be derived under the assumption that the inputs $y_j(t)$ are statistically independent of one another.
 This assumption holds in the case of locally tree-like topology \cite{self, treelike}.

 Since we are performing linear stability analysis, we can make several simplifying approximations.
-The probability of $d$ inputs to node $i$ being different between the trajectories of two initially close states is of order $\mathcal{O}(y^d(1-y^{\Kin-d})) \approx \mathcal{O}(y^d).$ Since in linear stability $y$ is taken to be small, the probability that only input node $j$ to node $i$ is flipped is approximately $y_j(t)$, and the probability that this occurs and leads to a flip in the output of node $i$ is $r_{ik}y_{j(i,k)}(t)$.
-Thus we get the following approximate evolution equation for small perturbations from the solution $\vec{y}(t) = 0$:
+The probability of $d$ inputs to node $i$ being different between the trajectories of two initially close states is of order $\mathcal{O}(y^d(1-y^{\Kin-d})) \approx \mathcal{O}(y^d)$.
+Linear stability applies for $y$ small, so the case of multiple inputs to $f_i$ are flipped can be ignored, and we can approximate the probability that only input node $j$ to node $i$ is flipped as $y_j(t)$.
+The probability that the single bit flip of node $j$ causes a flip in the output of $f_i$ is the activity $r_{ij}$.
+Since the input flipping and the the probability that this leads to a flip in the output of $f_i$ are independent, the probability that a flip in node $j$ occurs and leads to a flip in the node $i$ in the next time step is thus $r_{ij}y_j(t)$.
+In the linear stability limit, we can sum these probabilities inputs $j$ to get the following approximate evolution equation for small perturbations from the solution $\vec{y}(t) = 0$:

 This can be written in matrix form after discarding the higher-order terms as

 where $R$ is the `activity matrix' with elements $R_{ij} = r_{ik}$ if there is a link from $j$ to $i$ ($k = k(i,j)$), and zero otherwise.
 From this equation, we see that stability is determined by the largest eigenvalue $\lR$ of this matrix: